roboflow/inference/cli/README.md

 # Roboflow Inference CLI

-Roboflow Inference CLI offers a lightweight interface for running the Roboflow inference server locally or on the hosted api.
+Roboflow Inference CLI offers a lightweight interface for running the Roboflow inference server locally or the Roboflow Hosted API.

-To create custom inference server deployments, go to the parent package, [Roboflow Inference](https://pypi.org/project/inference/).
+To create custom inference server Docker images, go to the parent package, [Roboflow Inference](https://pypi.org/project/inference/).

 [Roboflow](https://roboflow.com) has everything you need to deploy a computer vision model to a range of devices and environments.
 Inference supports object detection, classification, and instance segmentation models, and running foundation models (CLIP and SAM).